-- the achievement of social benefit as well as financial return - international targets like the Sustainable Development Goals or the Paris Agreement on climate change can be useful to align investment with business purpose
+- Achieving social and/or environmental benefits as well as financial return - international targets like the Sustainable Development Goals or the Paris Agreement on climate change can be useful to align investment with business purpose

 Investment funds should be transparent and disclose material information:

 - Impacts of investments on climate change, as well as positive or negative impacts on society and the environment